Total Complaints

 BMW 328I · model year

-94 NHTSA complaints, 14 crash reports, and 1 active recall for this specific cohort.
+94 NHTSA complaints, 14 crash reports, and 1 recall campaign listed for this cohort.
+A VIN lookup is required to determine whether a specific vehicle has an unrepaired recall.

 NHTSA overall rating